Birth Control Implant

-- How do I get it Inserted and Removed?
+- How do I get an Implant Inserted and Removed?

 - What is the Cost of an Implant Insertion?

 What is a Birth Control Implant?

 An implant, the size of a cardboard matchstick, is implanted underneath the skin of the upper arm.
 There are two brands that offer this implant.
 They are Nexplanon and Implanon.
 This birth control method will help protect against pregnancy for up to 3 years.

 How Does an Implant Prevent Pregnancy?

-Just like any other birth control prevention mechanism, it releases hormones into your body to avoid pregnancy.
+Like most birth control methods, it releases hormones into your body to prevent pregnancy.

 The progesterone in the implant works by:

-- Making cervical mucus thicker in a woman which allows sperm from getting into the eggs
+- Making cervical mucus thicker in a woman, which prevents sperm from getting into the eggs

 What Are the Benefits?

-The benefits of using a birth control implant include convenience, safety and simplicity.
+The benefits of using a birth control implants are convenience, safety and simplicity.
 This is why it is a popular choice among women.